 The GEF project on environmental migration and climate refugees aims to open up the space for debate on how we can ensure that those affected by environmental migration and climate displacement receive legal recognition and have their dignity protected whether they remain within their home countries or cross international borders.

 Together with experts from NGOs, the policy level and academia, GEF will explore the implications of this phenomenon on the European Union and bring new ideas and perspectives to the debate.
-In late 2019, the foundation will organise a Green Salon, as a forum for debate within the Green movement.
+In January 2020, the foundation will organise a Green Salon, as a forum for debate within the Green movement.
 To stimulate the broader debate, GEF has published a working paper on the topic, which can be read here.